apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **failover.startupMaxReconnectAttempts** For a client that has never connected to a remote peer before this option control how many attempts are made to connect before reporting the connection as failed.
 The default is to use the value of maxReconnectAttempts.
 + **failover.warnAfterReconnectAttempts** Controls how often the client will log a message indicating that failover reconnection is being attempted.
 The default is to log every 10 connection attempts.

-The failover URI also supports defining 'nested' options.
-These provide means of specifying global option values applicable to all the individual nested broker URI's, which can be useful to avoid repetition.
-This is accomplished using the same URI options outlined earlier for the individual broker URI but prefixed with *failover.nested.*.
-For example, to apply a value for the *jms.clientID* option to every broker URI you could specify:
+The failover URI also supports defining 'nested' options as a means of specifying AMQP and transport option values applicable to all the individual nested broker URI's, which can be useful to avoid repetition.
+This is accomplished using the same "transport." and "amqp."
+URI options outlined earlier for a non-failover broker URI but prefixed with *failover.nested.*.
+For example, to apply the same value for the *amqp.vhost* option to every broker connected to you might have a URI like:

-    failover:(amqp://broker1:5672,amqp://broker2:5672)?failover.nested.jms.clientID=foo
+    failover:(amqp://host1:5672,amqp://host2:5672)?jms.clientID=foo&failover.nested.amqp.vhost=myhost

 ### AMQP Configuration options